avjabalpur/docker/ubuntu-help.md

 # commnads for ubuntu-help

->> remove the files and dir. "rm -r mydir"
+>> remove the files from dir. "rm -r mydir"
+>> remove the files and folder. "rm -rf mydir"